7 Sights in Ludwigshafen am Rhein, Germany (with Map and Images)

 Paul-Gerhardt-Kirche

-The Paul-Gerhardt Church is a Protestant church in the Rheingönheim district of Ludwigshafen.
+The Paul-Gerhardt-Kirche is a Protestant church in the Ludwigshafen district of Rheingönheim.
 It was built in the 18th century.
-The tower dates from the 13th century.
-It is the oldest preserved building part of a church in Ludwigshafen am Rhein.
+The tower dates back to the 13th century.
+It is the oldest surviving part of a church in Ludwigshafen am Rhein.

 Wikipedia: Paul-Gerhardt-Kirche (Ludwigshafen) (DE)